 Final Details and Communication with Students

-- Faculty director determines need for additional program staff (Logistic Coordinator).
+- Faculty director determines need for additional program staff (logistics coordinator)

 Global Learning bills nonrefundable deposit and other program fees (not tuition) to student accounts according to schedule.

-- Global Learning monitors student payments and notifies FD of outstanding balances.
+- Global Learning monitors student payments and notifies faculty director of outstanding balances

-Third Party Provider (TPP) invoices Global Learning for program costs; Global Learning utilizes program fees to make payments through WSU Travel Office.
+Third-party provider (TPP) invoices Global Learning for program costs; Global Learning uses program fees to make payments through WSU Travel Office.